MatteoTorresi/projectWork3_gruppo6/README.md

 ```

 #### HOW IT WORKS
-There are several steps to do to make alexa work with the lambda functions:
+	Steps to make Alexa work:

 1. ***Set up an Alexa task***, the most important step is to create the actual skill that we need to call to make Alexa work and set a skill invocation name;
 > **Skill invocation name warning:** The invocation name can't contain Alexa
 2. ***Creating the intents***, after creating the skill, we need to create the intents, the requests that we are gonna ask Alexa to do for us.
 Every intent has his unique name and his uniques sentences to invoke them;